-This week marks the 919th anniversary of Pope Urban II’s call for the first Crusade (November 27, 1095).
-The IR is commemorating this event with a few articles taking a closer look at the historical record and the myths that have gathered around the Crusades.
+This article was originally published during the week of the 919th anniversary of Pope Urban II’s call for the first Crusade (November 27, 1095) in the print edition of the Intercollegiate Review.
+The print edition commemorated the event with a few articles taking a closer look at the historical record and the myths that have gathered around the Crusades.

 In 2001, former president Bill Clinton delivered a speech at Georgetown University in which he discussed the West’s response to the recent terrorist attacks of September 11.
 The speech contained a short but significant reference to the crusades.
 Mr. Clinton observed that “when the Christian soldiers took Jerusalem [in 1099], they . . . proceeded to kill every woman and child who was Muslim on the Temple Mount.”
 He cited the “contemporaneous descriptions of the event” as describing “soldiers walking on the Temple Mount . . . with blood running up to their knees.”
 This story, Mr. Clinton said emphatically, was “still being told today in the Middle East and we are still paying for it.”